-Control Proposed Complies Gontioi Toposed (yes/no) C40 The waste collection point shall be designed to: (i) Allow waste loading operations to occur on a level surface away from parking areas, turning areas, aisles, internal roadways and ramps; and (ii) Provide sufficient side and vertical clearance to allow the lifting arc for automated bin lifters to remain clear of any walls or ceilings and all service ducts, pipes and the like.
+Control Proposed Complies 3011101 Toposcu (yes/no) C40 The waste collection point shall be designed to: (i) Allow waste loading operations to occur on a level surface away from parking areas, turning areas, aisles, internal roadways and ramps; and (ii) Provide sufficient side and vertical clearance to allow the lifting arc for automated bin lifters to remain clear of any walls or ceilings and all service ducts, pipes and the like.
 As stated above, waste collection will be carried out from the dedicated waste holding rooms that are located within Basement Level 2.
 The size of the waste holding room is acceptable.
 Appropriate clearance has been provided for garbage vehicles to access the bins as a void area is provided above the loading dock.
 Yes 3A.3.2 Bicycle Parking In every new building, where the floor space exceeds 600m2 GFA, bicycle parking equivalent to 10% of the required car spaces or part therefore as required in Table 1 shall be provided.
 Total required: 74 (739 car The plans do not demonstrate any bicycle parking however the SEE has stated that car parking will be provided.
 Appropriate conditions have been imposed within the consent.
-Conditioned spaces required by DCP) A tractic and trace and trace and 3A.3.3 Traffic and Transport Plans and Report C1 A traffic and parking impact assessment report shall be provided for development listed in Schedule 3 of the Infrastructure SEPP 2007.
+Conditioned spaces required by DCP) 3A.3.3 Traffic and Transport Plans and Report C1 A traffic and parking impact assessment report shall be provided for development listed in Schedule 3 of the Infrastructure SEPP 2007.
 A traffic and transport report and swept/turning path report prepared by ARUP was provided with the development application.
 Yes 3A.3.4 On-site loading and unloading facilities C2 The number of service bays for residential flat buildings with greater than 200 units is: 4 service bays; plus 1 service bay for MRV or larger per 100 dwellings The development proposes one service bay to accommodate an MRV vehicle.
 One service bay for an SRV has been provided as well.
-No - Refer to Note 10 Total required: 6 service bays 3G.2 Stormwater Management A stampaneta susual sus V C1-C6 Comply with Stormwater Management Technical Guidelines; Part 3G.5 Stormwater Quality.
-A stormwater report prepared by at&l and civil work plans were submitted and reviewed by Council's Development Engineer.
+No - Refer to Note 9 Total required: 6 service bays 3G.2 Stormwater Management C1-C6 Comply with Stormwater A stormwater report prepared by Yes Management Technical Guidelines; Part 3G.5 Stormwater Quality. at&l and civil work plans were submitted and reviewed by Council's Development Engineer.
 Conditions of consent have been recommended.
-Yes
+165